 3 cloves garlic, peeled and smashed

 A couple of mesquite, oak, or grape leaves

-Combine water and sea salt, stir well, and set aside.
+Combine water and sea salt, stir until dissolved, and set aside.

 Add 1 mesquite, oak or grape leaf, crushed garlic and one sprig of flowering cilantro to the bottom of a quart jar.
 Fill jar halfway up with chunks of summer squash.
-Add a bit more garlic and cilantro and fill the jar with squash chunks up to 1 to 2 inches below the rim.
+Add a bit more garlic and cilantro and fill the jar with squash chunks up to 1-2 inches below the rim.
 Top with a few more leaves.

 Pour salt water brine over the squash until covered.
 Weigh the squash down below the level of the brine.
 Store extra brine for later use.

 Cover tightly.
 Ferment at 60°-75°F. Check the jars and burp them every 12 hours or so by loosening the lid and allowing some gas to escape.